Schemes of Work for teaching RE to all key stages

 1. Essex SACRE

-Essex Agreed Syllabus from September 2023.
 The new Essex Agreed Syllabus for Religious Education (RE) should be used by schools in Essex from September 2023.
-Essex Local Authority and SACRE (Standing Advisory Committee for Religious Education) would like to offer you support and suggestions to help you in achieving this, and in sustaining and developing high quality religious education for ...
+Essex Local Authority and SACRE (Standing Advisory Committee for Religious Education) would like to offer you support and suggestions to help you in achieving this and in sustaining and developing high-quality religious education ...

-Order now!
 Our Schemes of work are available to order now, and are supplied via email within 3 working days.
 You can save weeks of planning time and gain over a years worth of lesson ideas* with our full schemes, that work out at only £15 per unit.
 Primary schemes of work - £465.
 Secondary schemes of work - £180.
+If you are a NATRE member you get 25% off!

 4. Religious Education